-- Student Growth Percentile (SGP) is calculated at the entity level (School, District, and State). - The SGP is the average of individual student growth percentiles at the school, district, or state. - In order to calculate an SGP, the student would need to test in the same subject in the current reporting year and the previous school year, in a standard test to test progression group (e.g., 3rd grade to 4th grade, 4th grade to 5th grade). - SGP is disaggregated at Race, Programs IEP, EL and Low Income. - SGP is disaggregated by the proficiency levels. - Individual SGPs are calculated from the vendor and are transmitted to ISBE.
+- Student Growth Percentile (SGP): - Starting on the 2023 Report Card, we will display both 'cohort' and 'baseline' data - o Student Growth Percentile (SGP) is calculated at the entity level (School, District, and State). - The SGP is the average of individual student growth percentiles at the school, district, or state. - In order to calculate an SGP, the student would need to test in the same subject in the current reporting year and the previous school year, in a standard test to test progression group (e.g., Grade 3 to 4, Grade 4 to 5). - o SGP is disaggregated at Race, Programs IEP, EL, and Low Income. - SGP is disaggregated by the proficiency levels. - o Individual SGPs are calculated from the vendor and are transmitted to ISBE.
 ISBE only calculates aggregate SGPs.